rix0rrr/conquest-viewer/README.md

-# Extreme simple Conquest viewer
+# Extremely simple Conquest viewer

 This is viewer for the Conquest AI game at [http://theaigames.com/](http://theaigames.com/).